CervicalCheck urged to start patient-requested reviews for invasive cancer diagnoses

 CervicalCheck should begin patient-requested reviews for all invasive cancer diagnoses, including those not detected during routine screening, an expert report has recommended.

-Enhanced review structures have also been urged for both colon and breast screening programmes.
+Enhanced review structures have also been urged for both bowel and breast screening programmes.

 The recommendations are contained in three reports published by two HSE-appointed Expert Reference Groups on Wednesday, following the 2018 report by Dr Gabriel Scally into the CervicalCheck controversy.